 A small wearable adhesive at the base of a home health patient’s throat could track voice strength over time, Langham sites as an example.

-That information would then be sent to their clinicians providing them with real-time data and alerting them at the onset of a potential problem.
+That information would then be sent to their clinicians, providing them with real-time data.
+This would ultimately alert them at the onset of a potential problem.

 Early detection of those small problems would allow clinicians to intervene before it develops into something more serious that could lead to a hospital readmission or emergency room visit.

-What’s even more promising about some of the medical adhesives being developed is they require little to no effort on the patient’s behalf.
-Some even have battery lives of 36 hours or more, meaning patients wouldn’t have to be burdened to charge the device every night like most wearables popular today.
+What’s even more promising about some of the developing medical adhesives is they require little to no effort on the patient’s behalf.
+Some even have battery lives of 36 hours or more.
+This means patients wouldn’t have to charge the device every night like most wearables popular today.

 What’s in the future